starlake-ai/starlake/src/main/python/starlake-airflow/README.md

 * **submit Dataproc job** to the latter by instantiating `airflow.providers.google.cloud.operators.dataproc.DataprocSubmitJobOperator`
 * **delete** the **Dataproc cluster** by instantiating `airflow.providers.google.cloud.operators.dataproc.DataprocDeleteClusterOperator`

-This instance is available in the `cluster` property of the `AirflowStarlakeDataprocJob` class and can be configured using the `ai.starlake.airflow.gcp.StarlakeDataprocClusterConfig` class.
+This instance is available in the `cluster` property of the `StarlakeAirflowDataprocJob` class and can be configured using the `ai.starlake.airflow.gcp.StarlakeDataprocClusterConfig` class.

-The creation of the **Dataproc cluster** can be performed by calling the `create_cluster` method of the `cluster` property or by calling the `pre_tasks` method of the AirflowStarlakeDataprocJob (the call to the `pre_load` method will, behind the scene, call the `pre_tasks` method and add the optional resulting task to the group of Airflow tasks).
+The creation of the **Dataproc cluster** can be performed by calling the `create_cluster` method of the `cluster` property or by calling the `pre_tasks` method of the StarlakeAirflowDataprocJob (the call to the `pre_load` method will, behind the scene, call the `pre_tasks` method and add the optional resulting task to the group of Airflow tasks).

-The deletion of the **Dataproc cluster** can be performed by calling the `delete_cluster` method of the `cluster` property or by calling the `post_tasks` method of the AirflowStarlakeDataprocJob.
+The deletion of the **Dataproc cluster** can be performed by calling the `delete_cluster` method of the `cluster` property or by calling the `post_tasks` method of the StarlakeAirflowDataprocJob.

 #### Dataproc cluster configuration